 US attorney general says Trump tweets 'make it impossible' to do job

-Barr is due to testify to Congress amid allegations that he decided -- allegedly under pressure from Trump -- to overrule his own prosecutors and seek a lighter prison sentence for Republican political consultant Roger Stone.
+"I think it's time to stop the tweeting about Department of Justice criminal cases," he said.
+Barr is due to testify to Congress next month amid allegations that he decided -- allegedly under pressure from Trump -- to overrule his own prosecutors and seek a lighter prison sentence for Republican political consultant Roger Stone.

+Four Justice Department prosecutors resigned from the case this week in apparent protest against political interference from the president.
+Trump has denied that his tweets attacking the original stiff sentence of 87 to 108 months recommended for Stone -- and in support of Barr after it was reduced by more than half -- amounted to political interference.
+When asked whether he had spoken with Trump about recommendations in the Stone case, Barr replied: "Never".

+"I'm happy to say that in fact, the president has never asked me to do anything in a criminal case."
+Asked whether he was prepared for repercussions for speaking out against Trump, Barr replied: "Of course."
+"I'm not going to be bullied or influenced by anybody," he said, "whether it's Congress, newspaper editorial boards, or the president, I'm going to do what I think is right".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)